 Yemen’s War Profiteers Are Potential Spoilers of the Peace Process

-The Sana’a Center Editorial Even as economic and state collapse have propelled millions of Yemenis toward famine, the war economy that has developed over almost four years of conflict has also allowed a select cadre of individuals to become incredibly wealthy.
-These people – many of whom hold the highest positions of authority on either…Read more...
+Even as economic and state collapse have propelled millions of Yemenis toward famine, the war economy that has developed over almost four years of conflict has also allowed a select cadre of individuals to become incredibly wealthy.
+These people – many of whom hold the highest positions of authority on either side of the frontlines, and indeed often cooperate with…Read more...

 The Yemen Review – November 2018

 Representatives from Yemen’s warring parties sat at a negotiating table for the first time in more than two years at the beginning of December.
 The peace consultations – which took place in Sweden and were mediated by the United Nations Special Envoy for Yemen Martin Griffiths – followed international pressure for a ceasefire that began in October and intensified through…Read more...

 The Iran Nuclear Deal and Yemen’s War: An Opportunity for EU Statecraft